dresio12/baseball-analysis/README.md

 My personal baseball anlaytics research projects that I conduct to build my skill set in my pursuit of a carrer in a baseball front office.

-Some projects are things I am simply testing out to see what happens (the PCA file is an example of that.
-The majority of these projects are based on the statistical assessments detailed in the "The Book: PLaying the Percentages in Baseball" by Tom Tango, Mitchel Lichtman, and Andrew Dolphin.
+Some projects are things I am simply testing out to see what happens (the PCA file is an example of that).
+The majority of these projects are based on the statistical assessments detailed in the "The Book: Playing the Percentages in Baseball" by Tom Tango, Mitchel Lichtman, and Andrew Dolphin.
 Since nearly 20 years have passed since the book's release, there are certain conclusions that I am curious to see if they still hold up.
 The codes I post in this repository are used to generate the dataframes and tables I'll eventually use for data visualization.